 The surveyor will be hands-on and check your property top to bottom including your attic and under floorboards.
 Once the report is done it will list any defects and advise on repairs and maintenance.

-Are you on the search for a new home?
-Discover all our properties on the market today.
+Are you searching for a new home in Colchester or the surrounding areas?
+Discover all our properties on the market.